wso2/docs-is/en/docs/sample-use-cases/multi-factor-authentication.md

     !!! info
         After successful authentication, the **User Consent** page of the **Pickup-Dispatch** application appears.

-5. Select the attributes that you want to share with the **Pickup-Dispatch** application and click **Continue**.
+5. Select the attributes you agree to share with the **Pickup-Dispatch** application and click **Continue**.

     ![Consent page]({{base_path}}/assets/img/get-started/qsg-sso-consent.png)

     !!! note
         Obtaining user consent is a fundamental requirement of the General Data Protection Regulation (GDPR).
 WSO2 Identity Server facilitates this through its **Consent Management** features.
-To know more about GDPR and how WSO2 Identity Server handles consent, see [Consent Management]({{base_path}}/references/concepts/consent-management/).
+To learn more about GDPR and how WSO2 Identity Server handles consent, see [Consent Management]({{base_path}}/references/concepts/consent-management/).

 Note that the **Pickup-Dispatch** application home screen appears.